Resurrection: Judaism

-Anastasis in contemporary philosophy
+Philosophy

 Anastasis or Ana-stasis is a concept in contemporary philosophy emerging from the works of Jean-Luc Nancy, Divya Dwivedi and Shaj Mohan.
 Nancy developed the concept through his interpretation of paintings depicting the resurrection of Jesus Christ.
 Dwivedi and Mohan, referring to Nancy, defined Ana-stasis as coming over stasis, which is a method for philosophy to overcome its end as Martin Heidegger defined.
-This concept is noted to be linked in the works of Nancy, Dwivedi and Mohan to have a relation to Heidegger's “other beginning of philosophy”.
-The use of the phrase “anastasis of philosophy” indicates such other beginning.
+This concept is noted to be linked in the works of Nancy, Dwivedi and Mohan to have a relation to Heidegger's "other beginning of philosophy".
+Kohan and Dwivdei that this "overcoming" would construct a new dimension in philosophy.

+John Hick argues that the "replica theory" makes the religious doctrine of bodily resurrection somewhat plausible.
+For example, if a man disappears or dies in London and an exact "replica" suddenly re-appears in New York, both entities should be regarded as the same, especially if they share physical and psychological characteristics.
+Hick extends this theory to parallel universes, which occupy a different space to our own.
+He also distinguishes the theory from reincarnation, where a person lives in several successive bodies.

+Other scholars reivse the replica theory with the "counterpart theory", where it is believed that God creates a resurrection counterpart to one's current body, which is new and improved.
+Although it is defined by one's soul and history, it is not identical to the current body, which remains destroyed after death.
+A useful analogy is to imagine a soul as a programme, a body as a computer and the "series of states" that a soul undergoes as a person's biography.
+They believe the theory has precedent in scriptures like the New Testament.
+In addition, it incentivizes people to care about their future.

 Technological resurrection

 Cryonics

-Cryonics is the low-temperature freezing (usually at −196 C) of a human corpse or severed head, with the speculative hope that resurrection may be possible in the future.
+Cryonics is the low-temperature freezing (usually at −196 C) of a human corpse or severed head, with the hope that resurrection may be possible in the future.
 Cryonics is regarded with skepticism within the mainstream scientific community.
 It is generally viewed as a pseudoscience, and has been characterized as quackery.